Logo Waldemar Muhl

 Dependency Inversion Principle

 The ‘D’ in SOLID design principles is for the Dependency Inversion Principle.
 The gist of it is about decoupling the dependency of high-level modules from low-level modules.
 So that any changes in low-level modules don’t affect the high-level modules.
 When I first started coding my high-level modules (user interfaces) would heavily depend on the low-level modules (databases).
 If I ever wanted to switch to a different database provider it would involve moving the database, as-is, to the new infrastructure, due to these dependencies.
+Making changes to the database structure would also reflect those changes in code.

 • coding